Lena Dunham Describes ‘Girls’ Intern Malia Obama as an ‘Angel’

-Former First Daughter Malia Obama is paving her own path, away from politics, in the film industry — beginning with her 2015 internship on HBO’s Girls.
+Former First Daughter Malia Obama is paving her own path, away from politics, in the film industry — beginning with her 2015 internship on HBO’s “Girls.”

-So what’s it like having the child of the commander-in-chief working for you?
+What’s it like having the child of the commander-in-chief working for you?
 As Lena Dunham told Howard Stern on Monday, Obama wasn’t exactly fetching Starbucks for her staff.

 Calling the future Harvard co-ed “an angel,” Dunham explained how Obama got the gig.

-“She was interested and she was interning at HBO and they thought what if she comes a couple days a week to the set of Girls.
-She loved the show, and I mean, obviously we weren’t like making her go get our coffee,” Dunham said.
+“She was interested, and she was interning at HBO, and they thought, ‘What if she comes a couple days a week to the set of “Girls”?’
+She loved the show, and I mean, obviously, we weren’t like making her go get our coffee,” Dunham said.
 “But she wanted to do all the jobs.
 That was the cool thing.”

 Still, she couldn’t watch any of the HBO hit’s unvarnished nudity.

-“Does President Obama call you and say, ‘Look this is something she’s doing, maybe don’t do the graphic sex scene?'”
+“Does President Obama call you and say, ‘Look, this is something she’s doing, maybe don’t do the graphic sex scene?'”
 Stern asked.

-“No, but we actually, because of her age at the time we couldn’t do the graphic sex scenes around her if we wanted to,” said Jenni Konner, the Girls showrunner and Dunham’s production partner.
+“No, but we actually, because of her age at the time, we couldn’t do the graphic sex scenes around her if we wanted to,” said Jenni Konner, the “Girls” showrunner and Dunham’s production partner.

 “She is so smart,” Dunham added.
-“I once asked her, ‘What’s your favorite movie?’ and she was like, ‘Well, do you want me to list by my favorite director, actor or cinematographer?’
+“I once asked her, ‘What’s your favorite movie?’ and she was like, ‘Well, do you want me to list by my favorite director, actor, or cinematographer?’
 And I was like, ‘You are smarter than me, let’s just be done with that.'”

 Dunham was a vocal surrogate for Democratic presidential nominee Hillary Clinton, who lost to Donald Trump in November’s contentious election.